 • Daily disinfecting of high-touch areas and common spaces has been instituted.

 o Following the lead of the publicly funded schools in Ontario and Student Open Circles at McMaster University, the LAF program is suspended until at least January 1, 2021;

 o Following the PHAC recommendations regarding social distancing for those who are at medium to high risk for severe illness if they contract COVID-19, the Seniors Diners Club has been suspended until further notice;

 o The Seniors Visitation program will continue to operate (see below), but all face-to-face visits have been suspended;

-o All community programs, including our tax clinic, have been suspended until further notice.
+o All community programs, including our tax clinic, are being offered remotely or are temporarily suspended.

 • New guidelines for on-going programs have been established: